KPBS/py3-pmp-wrapper/README.md

 An application for making signed requests of the PMP API (Public Media Platform).
-This application has been written for Python 3.3 only.
+This application has been written for Python 3.3 and has not been tested with other Python versions (but it should work on Python3.3 and above).

-How to use

 ## Setup and Configuration